-See also the molecular biology/biochemistry and environmental science majors.
+See also the molecular biology/biochemistry and environmental and marine science majors.
 Teacher certification is available in life sciences for grades 5-12.

 Major in biology

 - Biol 120, Cell Biology and Genetics 4